Hacks to Personalize Your Cold Emails!

 Overview: Give a brief overview of what your company does indeed and how it could help this person.

-Network: Share a few names or projects they might heard of.
+Network: Share a few names or projects they might hear of.

-Call to action: Recommend a particular day and time to have a telephonic conversation.
+Call to action: Recommend a particular day and time to have a telephone conversation.

 If you do not get a response the first time,follow up.
 Put another personal comment — maybe even a hilarious touch, but only if you will get a smooth way to fit it in.

 When you do get a response, act straight away even if it’s not the response you were looking for.
 Send a meeting invite for a lead who agreed to talk, build a new email if you’ve been referred to someone else, but ensure to emphasize that you’ve been referred to that person or if required, mark the business lead as unqualified in your database.

 6) Highlight common interests: If you have identified a common interest or passion that you share with the recipient, mentioning this in the email can help to create a personal connection.

 7)Tailor the email to their needs: Show that you have done your research and understand the recipient’s needs by tailoring your email to their specific situation and challenges.